nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+The given lesson code is invalid.

     * 3a1.
-AddressBook shows an error message.
+System shows an error message.

       Use case resumes at step 2.

+**Use case: View details of a lesson**

+**MSS**

+1. User requests to list lessons.
+2. System shows a list of lessons, with their respective details.

+    Use case ends.

+**Use case: Review commands**

+**MSS**

+1. User selects help option.
+2. System lists basic commands and descriptions, as well as the user guide link.

+    Use case ends.

 *{More to be added}*